RalfEggert/zend-expressive-tutorial/doc/book/part3.md

 ];
 ```

-- The `dependencies` configuration section configures the application service
-  container to add a factory for returning a database adapter.
-The factory
-  `Zend\Db\Adapter\AdapterServiceFactory` instantiates a new database adapter by
-  using the configuration provided under the `db` key.
-The instantiated database
-  adapter will be accessible via the name `Zend\Db\Adapter\AdapterInterface`.

-- The `db` configuration section defines the database connection.
+The `db` configuration section defines the database connection.
 We will
 use the PDO driver with a MySQL database, and the database table and user
 we created above.

 > ### Store credentials in `*.local.php` files
 >